-For more information on Data Sharing, visit the RoboNation Data Sharing website: RoboBoat.org/data-sharing.
+For more information on Data Sharing: RoboBoat.org/data-sharing.

 SECTION 6: Glossary & Acronyms

 6.1 Glossary

 Phrase Definition Practice Courses These courses are designed to provide opportunities to demonstrate proficiency in one task at a time.
 They contain an instance of each task.
 Team Lead Designated spokesperson for each team.
 Technical Director Technical team that runs the courses, safety inspections, set-up, and tear- Team down.
 RoboBoat Staff RoboBoat support personnel.
 Judge Subject Matter Experts that observe and score the Autonomy Challenge and Design Documentation.
 Sponsor Organizations that provide support to RoboBoat.